fal-works/p5js-templates/docs/README.md

 ### npm

 [npm](https://docs.npmjs.com/) is a large database on the web, from which you can download several packages including the tools described above.

-It also provides a package manager tool.
+It also provides a package manager tool (i.e. `npm` command).

-You only need to install [Node.js](https://nodejs.org/) to be able to use this.
+By installing [Node.js](https://nodejs.org/) you'll be able to use it.

 ## How to download a template